polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 ## Testing, Security, and Privacy

-Because not all nodes might not want to be used as bootnodes, implementers are encouraged to provide a way to disable this mechanism.
-However, it is very much encouraged to leave this mechanism on by default for all nodes.
+Because not all nodes want to be used as bootnodes, implementers are encouraged to provide a way to disable this mechanism.
+However, it is very much encouraged to leave this mechanism on by default for all parachain nodes.

 This mechanism doesn't add or remove any security by itself, as it relies on existing mechanisms.
 However, if the principle of chain specification bootnodes is entirely replaced with the mechanism described in this RFC (which is the objective), then it becomes important whether the mechanism in this RFC can be abused in order to make a parachain unreachable.